motion/orbit/notes/next.md

 - typing while focused on a peek:
   - reset index to 0 not -1, keeps the peek open as you filter things
 - doesnt follow monitor on add new monitor
-- deploy initial oauth step to digitalocean
+- community
   - need a way for people to suggest/vote features
-- sort the queues by most recent at top so you can quickly hit emails
-  - should be fully keynav so you can get to links inside them quickly
 - show html in emails
-- slack room
-- email list email
-- close orbit while oauth open so it doesnt cover it
+- semi-hide orbit while oauth open so it doesnt cover it
 - better show the panes on onboard
 - after onboard "what can i do / search?"
 - typeform survey to capture a few potential paths